What is Continuous Glucose Monitoring System?

 Continuous Glucose Monitoring System

-Why use Continuous Glucose Monitoring System?
+Why Use Continuous Glucose Monitoring System?

 Finally, CGM monitors can provide valuable information about your treatment plan.
 Understanding how your blood sugar responds over time can better tailor your treatment plan to ensure maximum success.